Anuragdixit211/60-days-of-ai/Day10/day10.md

 ## Portfolio HTML File

-The `portfolio.html` file contains the complete structure of the portfolio website, including:
+The [Original HTML](day10-portfolio.html) file contains the complete structure of the portfolio website, including:

 * Hero Section
 * About Me Section